The Raab Lab

 Gene Regulation

-How is composition and assembly of chromatin remodeling complexes regulated?
-Chromatin remodelers are large multi-subunit complexes that can be assembled in a variety of ways.
-We use genome-wide approaches to understand how these complexes find their targets in the genome, what they do when the get there, and how remodeling complex assembly is regulated.
-We are currently focusing on the role of post-translational modifications on non-histone proteins and RNA interactions as key mediators of complex assembly and function.
+Chromatin remodelers are large, multi-subunit complexes that can be assembled in diverse configurations.
+We use genome-wide approaches to understand how these complexes locate their genomic targets, what they do once they arrive, and how their assembly is regulated.
+Our current focus is on the roles of post-translational modifications of non-histone proteins and RNA interactions as key mediators of complex assembly and function.

 Gene Regulation